nipapan/robocool/README.md

-RoboCool is a React & Redux exercise project.
+RoboCool is a Progressive Web App that is developed using React & Redux.

 ### Demo Page
 https://nipapan.github.io/robocool